-This week's show only featured two matches, but both of them were well worth taking the time to watch.
-Let's take a look at everything that happened on Tuesday's episode of 205 Live.
+Let's take a look at everything that happened on this week's episode of 205 Live.

 Notes and Highlights